3 Science-Based Mind Hacks to Get Into Flow

 The key to creating clear goals which trigger the flow state is breaking down larger overarching goals into smaller subgoals.
 Clarity is of the utmost importance for staying present in finding flow.

-With clarity from goal setting, the mind doesn’t have to expend energy thinking about what to do next.
+With clarity, the mind doesn’t have to expend energy thinking about what to do next.
 It already knows.
 This tightened concentration heightens motivation.
 Action and awareness start to merge, and it is at this point that we are pulled even deeper into the now, into the flow state.